M0hammed-Hassan/HotelAtlas/README.md

 ### Results
 - **Cleaned version of dataset** that can be used for different machine learning approaches.
 - Cleaned version of dataset saved into the `datasets/cleaned_hotels_dataset.xlsx`

+## Customer Segmentation Notebook

+This notebook(`jupyter_notebooks/customer_segmentation.ipynb`) contains a **Clustering Analysis** on hotel-related data that cleaned and preprocessed in the previous step.

+#### Objectives
+- Find the best number of clusters to segment customers.
+- Apply dimentinality reduction algorithms to help in visualizing and clustering customers segments.
+- Apply different clustering algorithms to segment customers.
+- Save the best clustering results.

+### Results
+- A high quality produced **Customer Segmentation Dataset** that contains features related to customer segments with labels.
+- The dataset saved into the `datasets/segmented_customers_dataset.xlsx`